markusbjorklund/noahs-ark/README.md

 _ _ _

-If you are interested in how we progressed with adding files, building the program and extending it you are welcomed to check out our board in Trello.
-You can find it  [here](https://trello.com/b/a4C3DPrX/3sharp).
+If you are interested in how we progressed with adding files, building the program and extending it you are welocmed to check out our board in Trello.
+You can find it here [here](https://trello.com/b/a4C3DPrX/3sharp).